chaunceygardiner/weewx-airgradient/README.md

 These fields are accessible in the current loop record with the `.current` syntax.
 If one wishes to have these fields saved in archive records, one will need to add these columns to the database.
 This will then make availble the full range of access to these fields (e.g., `day.nox.avg`).
-The installation instructions sugges the appropriate fields to add to the database.
+The installation instructions suggest the appropriate fields to add to the database.

 In addition, AQI variables are also available (even though they are not in the database) via WeeWX's [XTypes](https://github.com/weewx/weewx/wiki/WeeWX-V4-user-defined-types).